 Supporting Micro-Needling Outcomes

-Micro-needling is often included in a comprehensive skin treatment plan.
+Micro-Needling is often included in a comprehensive skin treatment plan.
 It can be combined with supportive modalities, such as medical-grade skincare and light-based therapies, to help maintain cellular activity after treatment.

 LED therapy, or low-level laser treatments, is sometimes recommended in the days following microneedling, then again at one- and two-week intervals.
 This helps support recovery and cellular regeneration.